Every EU country has to publish a Climate Action Plan by the end of 2019

 – allows citizens benefits from the energy transition, to speed up the process

-– in a way that most would identify as Just Transition
+– in a way that most citizens would see as a Just Transition

 The vision of this Climate Action Plan is: Unite Behind The Science